-In section 4 there are four completed problems where you are given the problem statement, scrap work, and final write up of the problem.
+In section 4 there are four completed sample problems where you are given the problem statement, scrap work, and final write up of the problem.
 Read through these carefully so that you understand how to transition from reading and solving a problem, to writing it up neatly.

 Finally, in section 5 and section 6 there are problems for you to write up.
 For section 5, you are given the problems and the scrap work, then you need to write up the solutions neatly.
-For section 6, you are just given the problems and you must solve it and write it up.
-As you write up both of these, be sure to pay attention to all the tips you were given in section 2 on flipping questions and section 3 on mathematical conventions.
+For section 6, you are just given the problems and you must solve them and write them up.
+As you write these up, be sure to pay attention to all the tips you were given in section 2 on flipping questions and section 3 on mathematical conventions.